New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Introduction

-\begin{theorem}[Time complexity of estimating (normalized) Betti numbers, see~\cref{sec: estimatingBettinumbers}] Let $\{ \mathcal{S}_r \}$ be the classical specification of a simplicial complex $K$.
-Then, the $r$-th normalized Betti number $\beta_r / |S_r^K|$ can be estimated to additive precision $\epsilon$ with time complexity
+\begin{theorem}[Time complexity of estimating (normalized) Betti numbers, see~\cref{sec: estimatingBettinumbers}] Let $\{ \mathcal{S}_r \}$ be the specification of a simplicial complex $K$, and let $\Lambda = \max_r \lambda_r$ denote the maximum singular value of the boundary operators $\{ \partial_r \}$.
+Then the following hold.